 6 – FastPass Options

-We also recommend that you make your FastPass reservation as soon as your window opens at 7:00 am EST. Make your Toy Story Land FP reservations first before any other parks.
+We recommend that you make your FastPass reservation as soon as your window opens at 7:00 am EST. Make your Hollywood Studios FP reservations first before any other parks.
 Also, look for FP availability at the end of your vacation first and make those reservations first.
-For example, if you arrive on a Sunday and are staying the full week, make your reservations on your last day (Saturday) first and make your way backward making reservations until you get to your arrival day.
+For example, if you arrive on a Sunday and are staying the full week, make your reservations on your last day (Saturday) first and make your way backward, making reservations until you get to your arrival day.

 7 – Overall Thoughts and Recommendations